 More people face famine today than any time in modern history.

 - Pray and encourage others to pray.
-Sign up for free resources and updates to lead your church or family in prayer.
+Download our free resources to guide your church, family or community in prayer.

 - Advocate and encourage others to advocate.
 Help create awareness among media, governments and wider society in order to encourage immediate action.